KristinaKrastanova/Competitive-Programming/README.md

 # Competitive programming problems
-These are some of the problems I have solved in competitive programming course.
+These are some of the problems I have solved with C++ in a competitive programming course.